Ford and Glenn

 Roe Conn & Garry Meier

-Authored by the creator of the WLSHistory.com website Scott Childers, this illustrated history of the Big 89 will take you from it's inception by Sears Roebuck in the 1920's all the way to the Memorial Day Big 89 Rewind specials!
+Authored by the creator of the WLSHistory.com website Scott Childers, this illustrated history of the Big 89 will take you from it's inception by Sears Roebuck in the 1920's all the way to the Big 89 Rewind special!

 Many well-known celebrities, like Gene Autry, owe their careers to the Big 89, through the famous Saturday night program The National Barn Dance.
 Local personalities such as Dick Biondi, Larry Lujack, and John Records Landecker became household names thanks to the stations incredible influence.